cloudflare/cloudflare-docs/content/warp-client/_index.md

 The Cloudflare WARP client allows individuals to have a faster, more secure, and more private experience online.
 The WARP client sits between your device and the Internet, and has several connection modes to better suit different needs.

-If you are using the WARP client with Cloudflare Zero Trust, refer to the [Zero Trust documentation](/cloudflare-one/connections/connect-devices/warp/).
+This documentation is for the consumer version of WARP.
+If you are using WARP with Cloudflare Zero Trust, refer to the [Zero Trust documentation](/cloudflare-one/connections/connect-devices/warp/).

 ## Features